openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

 It is dependent on the Credential format where the available claims will appear and how they are represented (see (#format_profiles)).

+The AS MUST be able to determine from the Issuer metadata what claims are disclosed with the requested credentials in order to be able to render a meaningful user consent.

 The following example shows a non-normative example of an object comprising `credentials_supported` parameter for a credential in JWT VC format (JSON encoding).